 The Isle of Wight is renowned for being a place that is perfect mindfulness, and 12 service users were given the opportunity to try this for themselves with a bike riding team-building and exercise.

-Working alongside one of our projects, Saints4Sport, we provided the opportunity for service users to experience the thrill and excitement of a bike ride to and from Sandown, a coastal town on the east side of the island.
-Saints4Sport is a partnership between SSJ and the Saints Foundation, and offers free educational, sport and employment support activities to adults (18+) who have support needs.
+We provided the opportunity for service users to experience the thrill and excitement of a bike ride to and from Sandown, a coastal town on the east side of the island.

 It was a very enjoyable day.
 It was great to go on a bike ride in a different place.
 It would be amazing to be given a chance to go again.

-Here’s the story in the words of Ash Christopher, S4S Team Leader:
+Here’s the story in the words of Ash Christopher, Re-Fit Team Leader:

 “On the day we met at 8:30am at the bike garage to make the last-minute safety and equipment checks before we left.
 We then set out from the garage at 9am and got to the Town Quay Red Funnel Ferry terminal by 9:20am, where we bought our tickets.
 By 10am we were then on board, leaving for the island.
 Once we disembarked in East Cowes, at 11am.
 We headed up York Avenue, a steep hill leading out towards Osborne House, the home of Queen Victoria, on our way to Newport to get onto the Red Squirrel Way cycle path.
 The total distance from East Cowes to Sandown was 16 miles, we had to climb steep hills and navigate busy roundabouts and traffic.